top of page

 Angela Zhang

-I’m a senior studying anthropology and biology at Washington University in St. Louis.
+I graduated from Washington University in St. Louis studying anthropology and biology.
 I’m interested in biological and cultural anthropology, and I want to learn more about how sociocultural factors influence human health.
 My goal is to work in the medical field and play a part in improving health disparities and outcomes.

 In my free time, I like to crochet, read, and watch sunsets at the beach (when I’m home in California).